Media

 Latest News

 Over the last three and a half years, our country has watched as President Obama's failed policies have not provided the hope and change promised when he was sworn into office.
 Our national debt has reached a threatening $16 trillion.
 American families continue to struggle to independently provide for their families and median household income has declined 4.8 percent since June 2009.
+College tuitions remain subject to rapid increases, hindering our youth from furthering their education.

 Last week, I discovered one of the most corrupt acts I have seen while serving in public office: The Office of Management and Budget (OMB) issued a memorandum, advising defense contractors that if they failed to comply with existing law, taxpayers would pay any resulting employee compensation costs and attorneys' fees incurred.
+Instead of notifying defense contractors that they must abide by the laws set in place to protect American families, the administration has advised and encouraged these companies to break the law without penalty.
+Does that sound unbelievable to you?

 Congressman Joe Wilson (SC-02) released the following statement after the Bureau of Labor Statistics released its latest jobs report for the month of September 2012: